fnordoglargh/BoardGameLeague/ABOUT.md

 # Features

 _BoardGameLeague_ is a simple tool by a boardgamer for boardgamers.
-It allows you to create e.g. players and games and enter results of your gaming group.
+It allows you to create e.g. players and games and enter the results of your gaming group.

 ## General functions